tmfg/mmtis-national-access-point/docs/transit-changes/README.md

 ### Machine-readable interface for transit service

-Machine-readable interfaces of transport service are defined by a user who belongs to organization of the transport operator providing the transport service.
+Machine-readable interfaces of transport service are defined by a user belonging to organization of the transport operator, which is providing the transport service.
-Definition is done using the NAP application UI, using the edit transport service view.
+Definition of interfaces for a service is done using the NAP application UI, using the edit transport service view.
 Interface details are stored to transit service record in NAP database.
-Important attributes for an interface are the _URL_ and _format_ of provided data.
+Important attributes for an interface are the **URL** and **format** of provided data.

 ![add new interface](new-interface.png)

-### Transit data import
+### Transit service data import

-Reasoning for feature: chapter [Requirements](#Requirements).
+(Reasoning for feature: chapter [Requirements](#Requirements))

-To enable automated transit change analysis, NAP reads existing transit route and schedule information from machine-readable interfaces defined separately for each transit service.
+To enable automated transit change analysis, NAP reads existing transit route and schedule information from the machine-readable interfaces of transit service.
 Imported data is stored to NAP internal database.
 Analysis of imported transit happens at a later stage.
+Import process for transit service data runs every night during specified hours.
+Import runs iteratively one service at a time.

 Formats supported for machine-readable transit data interfaces are [GTFS][2] and [Kalkati.net](http://developer.matka.fi/pages/en/kalkati.net-xml-database-dump.php).
 Supported file transfer format for import is **zip** archive file.

-At this stage imported file is parsed and stored into NAP database into relational database model.
+An imported package file is parsed and stored into NAP database into relational database model.
 The model is not an exact mirror of the GTFS standard, but it is logically very similar and contains the same information.
 The NAP import procedure of GTFS-formatted transit data supports mandatory GTFS files of the GTFS specification and two optional files: **calendar_dates.txt** and **shapes.txt**.
 For more information on GTFS files refer to [GTFS file requirements](https://developers.google.com/transit/gtfs/reference/#file-requirements)

-#### Key steps

 ![background import process](import-process.png)

-- Import process for transit service data runs every night during specified hours
-- Import run iteratively one service at a time

-0. Fetch interfaces which quality for import
+1. Fetch interfaces which quality for import
-   - gtfs_imported timestamp older than one day ago
+   - `gtfs_imported timestamp` older than one day ago
-0. Take and process **only first interface** record per scheduled iteration
+0. Receive list of interfaces.
+Resolve service which to update.
+   - **Importing done to only _one_ (first) service** per scheduled import task iteration.
 0. Fetch latest package for interface URL
-   - Package fetch is run for interfaces whose import timestamp in NAP db interface table is not within last **24 hours**.
+   - Package fetch is run for interfaces whose import timestamp in NAP db `external-interface-description` is not within last **24 hours**.
    - Check if interface URL can be connected to.
    - If interface server indicates that data has changed, downloaded and proceed to process response.
 0. Analyze response